andywang1988/learnGit/README.txt

 Git push master to origin

-create a new branch with git
+create a new branch with git at Feature_1